UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/README.md

 One Dim of CUDA blockID and threadID, Simple the MultiThread Idea.

-Introduce the Kakuritsu Activation to Instead Dropout (Still need more ANN Experiment).
+Introduced the Kakuritsu Activation Method in Linear to Instead Dropout (Still need more ANN Experiment).

 # Good news!